shadowww345/AiraOS/README.md

 ```
 Enables the audio device and produces a 1200 Hz beep.

+## If you like the project, give it a ⭐!

 #### The project is mainly for learning and experimentation.